chicken stir fry served over rice in a black bowl with chop sticks

 • 3 tablespoons soy sauce

-• 2 teaspoons ground ginger OR 2 tablespoons chopped fresh ginger see notes about fresh ginger
+• teaspoons ground ginger OR 2 tablespoons chopped fresh ginger

 Instructions